kristinev7/CoastlineDetection/ReadMe.txt

 ***ALERT***
 This is an unfinished work.
-It needs a lot of work and features to be added in order to fulfill its ultimate goal of detecting coastlines.
+It needs a bit of work and features to be added in order to fulfill its ultimate goal of detecting coastlines.
 In summary, the goal is to use image semantic segementation to find coastline.
 ***ALERT***